magento-hackathon/gamification/README.md

 ToDo & Ideas
 ------------
 - Manage rules and achievements in adminhtml backend
+- Implement condition rules
+-- need a product from every category
+-- aggregate logged events from hackathon_frontendmonitoring (i.e. gain an achievement after 5 actions)
-- Implement condition rules (i.e. need a product from every category or check that user did not already get that achievement)
+-- check that user did not already get that achievement
 - store scores in database
 - Implement achievement data (i.e. set different scores for different events)